mpdaniels414/mpdaniels414/README.md

 About Me

-I am a Data Scientist at Carnegie Mellon University with a background in applied statistics and machine learning, focused on building data-driven solutions for complex systems.
+I am a Data Scientist at Carnegie Mellon University with a background in applied statistics and machine learning.

 Education